4OH4/Parkes_EGA_MATLAB/README.md

 In the original Parkes paper, the grid coordinates were not mathematically specified, so the data here has been taken from:
 'Technical Aspects of the Parkes Error Grid' - Andreas Pfützner et al., 2013

+Parkes_EGA_boundaries_Type1.m contains the boundary vertices (for the Type 1 grid).
+Parkes_EGA_identify.m does the main bit of work identifying which region each point is in.
+Parkes_EGA_demo.m show how to call the function, and does a bit of plotting.